SnoupS/Unity-Style-Guide/README.md

 <a name="script-naming-conventions"></a>
 ### 3.2 Naming Conventions

-The naming of class members should follow the following rules:
+The naming of class members should follow the these rules:
 - Constant Fields: UPPERCASE_VARIABLE
 - Static Fields: camelCase
 - Fields: camelCase